parksandwildlife/al-dente/docs-src/source/index.rst

-.. al-dente documentation master file, created by sphinx-quickstart on Sat Oct  7 07:19:07 2017.
+..
+Al-dente documentation master file, created by sphinx-quickstart on Sat Oct  7 07:35:50 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to al-dente's documentation!
+Welcome to Al-dente's documentation!
 ====================================

 .. toctree::